-In 2020, these rules will change slightly so that large and medium-sized businesses will be required to carry out status reviews for their limited company contractors and include payments in the payroll for contractors deemed to be employed.
+From 6 April 2021, large and medium-sized businesses in the private sector have to carry out status reviews for their limited company contractors and include payments in the payroll for contractors deemed to be employed.

 What are the practical differences?

-Above this rate (£962 a week for 2019/20), the employee's NICs rate then reduces to 2%, but for employers, NICs continues at the full rate, with no upper limit.
+Above this rate (£967 a week for 2021/22), the employee's NICs rate then reduces to 2%, but for employers, NI continues at the full rate, with no upper limit.

 Employees (and workers) are also entitled to be paid the National Minimum Wage (or perhaps the voluntary Living Wage) for hours worked.
 In contrast, there is no such requirement to pay self employed contractors minimum rates of pay.

 The employer also assumes responsibility for paying statutory payments such as statutory sick pay, statutory maternity pay and statutory paternity pay.

 Employers are also responsible for registering for auto-enrolment, meaning employees have to be enrolled in a pension scheme where the employer is required to make contributions.

 It is possible for the employee to opt out - this lasts initially for a period of three years.
 If the employee opts out, or stops contributions to the scheme, the employer is required to automatically enrol the employee into the scheme at a later date (normally every three years), if the employee is an eligible jobholder at that time.